 How long does it take for asphalt to fully cure?

-- You may immediately walk on the new asphalt pavement, but try to keep vehicles, people, and pets away from it for at least 3 full days or more in hotter temperatures.
+• While you can walk on the new asphalt pavement immediately after installation, it’s best to keep vehicles, people, and pets off it for at least three days, extending to more in hotter temperatures.

 How is asphalt painted?